linderkm/VBA-challenge/README.md

 # VBA-challenge (Kevin Linder)
 Module 2 Challenge- VBA

-Code for this assignment is located in file stock_analysis.vbs
+Code for this assignment is located in file stock_analysis.bas

 Multiple_year_stock_data.xlsm is inluded with work.